 In the Coast Guard, a chief petty officer carries unique responsibilities.
 With the exception of the U.S. Navy, no other armed force throughout the world either carries the responsibilities or grants the privileges to its senior enlisted personnel comparable to the privileges and responsibilities of a Coast Guard chief petty officer.
 The mission of the chief petty officer is to provide leadership to the enlisted force and advice to Coast Guard leadership to create mission-ready maritime forces.
 Some who reach senior enlisted leadership go on to become Command Master Chief Petty Officers and serve as the commanding officer’s principal enlisted advisor on issues and policies concerning morale, welfare, job satisfaction, discipline, utilization and training.
 In this position, they report directly to the commanding officer.

 Members can advance as far as master chief petty officer in individual ratings.
 Advancement is competitive and only the best-qualified Coast Guardsmen are advanced.
-In order to be advanced, an enlisted Coast Guardsmen must obtain a recommendation from the commanding officer; complete performance qualification tasks; complete required rating course; successfully complete any required service schools; fulfill time in service and time in pay grade requirements; meet security requirements; be in the proper path of advancement for their rating; and/or, compete in service-wide examinations.
+In order to be advanced, an enlisted Coast Guardsman must obtain a recommendation from the commanding officer; complete performance qualification tasks; complete required rating course; successfully complete any required service schools; fulfill time in service and time in pay grade requirements; meet security requirements; be in the proper path of advancement for their rating; and compete in service wide examinations, if applicable.
 After taking the exam, advancement depends on actual and forecasted vacancies in the rating and pay grade and on the maximum number of additional petty officers authorized for advancement.